This post was recently updated September 28, 2023.

-About 20 minutes after the run, though, I noticed that I had a big blister on the ball of my left foot, under my 2nd toe.
+About 20 minutes after the run, though, I noticed that I had a big blister on the ball of my left foot, behind my 2nd toe.

-And, I figured, if I couldn’t find a way to run pain-free in about ten minutes, I’d just stop and try again when the blister was gone.
+I figured I’d give myself 10 minutes and if I couldn’t find a way to run pain-free, I’d just stop and try again when the blister was healed.

-I put my attention on my good leg, my right leg, and wondered, “How can I just do THIS, whatever that is, with my left leg?”
+Instead of paying attention to the “bad” side, I put my attention on my “good” leg, my right leg, and wondered, “How can I just do THIS, whatever that is, with my left leg?

-And, simultaneously, I started running easier, faster, lighter and with less effort than I ever had.
+And, simultaneously, my running was easier, faster, lighter and used less effort than ever.
 I finished the run (only about 3k this time, but still…) and felt fine.